AU-ExoMars/PCOT/internalDocs/docs/ancillary.md

   so loaders only ever refer to them through those constants.
 Exposure time is in seconds.)
 - [x] Confirm the unit of AUPE3's `exposure_time`: the loader assumes seconds (`EXPOSURE_TIME_TO_SECONDS = 1.0` in `ancillary/aupe.py`).
 (Done: it's seconds.)
-- [ ] Where the data lives on the ImageCube: per band, for the whole cube, or both.
+- [x] Where the data lives on the ImageCube: per band, for the whole cube, or both.
 Keep it off `Source`, which may not stay attached to images in future.
+(Done: per band, in `BandAncillary` - see Behaviour above.)
 - [ ] How it survives processing:
-    - [ ] Carried through band-preserving operations: copies, ROI subimages and `modifyWithSub()`, crop, `a$640` band selection, merging bands
+    - [ ] Carried through operations which don't change pixel values.
+Done: copies, `rotate()`, `flip()`, DQ/uncertainty-only `modifyWithSub()`.
+Still to do (these currently drop it, because they build a new ImageCube without it): `resize()`, `cropROI()`, `getChannelImageByFilter()` (so `a$640`), band selection and merging nodes, and anything else which builds a new `MultiBandSource` from an existing image's bands.
-    - [ ] A rule for arithmetic between images (`a/b` etc.): drop it, or keep it only when both sides agree.
+    - [x] A rule for arithmetic between images (`a/b` etc.): drop it, or keep it only when both sides agree.
 Write the rule down before the code spreads through `imagecube.py`.
+(Done: drop it - see Behaviour above.
+Happens automatically, because arithmetic goes through `modifyWithSub()`.)
-- [ ] Saving and loading: include it when ImageCubes are saved to `.pcot` documents and PARC archives.
+- [x] Saving and loading: include it when ImageCubes are saved to `.pcot` documents and PARC archives.
+(Done - see Behaviour above.)
-- [ ] How users get at it: e.g. an `exposure(a)` datum function returning a vector with one value per band, as the direct replacement for the AUPE XML input.
+- [x] How users get at it: e.g. an `exposure(a)` datum function returning a vector with one value per band, as the direct replacement for the AUPE XML input.
+It should raise a clear error if any band has no exposure data.
+(Done: `exposure()` in `datumfuncs.py` returns seconds, and raises an error naming the bands with no data, or saying the image has none.)
 - [ ] Inputs other than Multifile: ENVI and PDS4 carry this data in the files themselves, so decide how their readers feed into the same mechanism.